Prudhoe Fire Station Site Progress: Site complete

 - Commercial installations qualifying for the Non-Domestic Renewable Heat Incentive;

-- Sequential installations to be completed by July.
+- Sequential installations to be completed in Summer 2018.

 Read more about the background to this first project between Northumberland County Council and Kensa Heat Pumps here.